-Moving demand in Southampton is highest on weekends and at the end of each month; midweek dates outside student season offer the most flexible scheduling.
+Moving demand in Southampton is usually highest on weekends and around the end of the month, while midweek dates outside student turnover periods tend to offer the most flexibility.

 | Period | Operational effect |